“I still believe, in spite of everything, that people are truly good at heart.” – Anne Frank

 “What’s one less person on the face of the earth, anyway?” – Ted Bundy

 Why are dark triad people so seductive?
 Why do they get all the research attention?
 I asked my colleague David Yaden in his office.
 Immediately his ears pricked up, and he asked me to send him papers on the dark triad, remarking that he hadn't heard of the dark triad but that it sounded fascinating (thus proving my point).

 When I went back to my office, I emailed some papers to David and my colleague Elizabeth Hyde.
 In a quick email response, David simply wrote back, “light triad”?
 Now my ears pricked up.
 Was there such a thing?
 Had it been studied?

-Since their initial paper, research on the topic has increased quite a bit each year, with two thirds of the publications of the Dark Triad appearing in 2014 and 2015 alone.
-While each of the members of the dark triad have unique features and correlates, there is enough overlap among these "socially aversive" trait that Paulhus has argued that they "should be studied in concert".
+Since their initial paper, research on the topic has increased quite a bit each year, with two-thirds of the publications of the dark triad appearing in 2014 and 2015 alone.
+While each of the members of the dark triad has unique features and correlates, there is enough overlap among these "socially aversive" traits that Paulhus has argued that they "should be studied in concert."
 Indeed, there does appear to be a "dark core" to personality.